alextanhongpin/evolutionary-architecture/saga.md

 - how to ensure if the execution happens only once, or is idempotent?
 - how to ensure the sequence is correct?
 - how to deal with failures when attempting to rollback?

+## What are the unexpected characteristic of a saga?

+To simplify, saga consist of many steps.
+Each step will have a transaction, `t` (an action that moves that state forward) and a compensation `c` (an action that will revert, or at best negate the previous state).
+If we have four steps in one saga transaction, then the steps will consist of `(t1, c1, t2, c2, t3, c3, t4, c4)`.
+But here's a catch:

+- each steps might live on a different service, complicating the execution flow
+  - we can create another versioned service that manages all the transaction and compensation step
+  - this service would listen to all the events broadcasted and manage the state
+  - we can call this service an orchestrator
+- the transactions must be executed in the correct order
+- the compensation must be executed in the opposite flow
+- it's a stack implementation (first-in, first-out)
+- both transaction and compensation should be idempotent.
+Best if we can ensure they are invoked only once.
+- invoking the compensation multiple times should not result in undesired side-effects
+- compensation cannot be invoked without invoking transaction first
+- adding in another intermediate steps in between will break old logic (not backward compatible)
+- swapping the steps in between will totally screw things up
+- the transaction might be long-living - if a delivery took a month, the transaction can only be executed then.
+- compensation logic would require the knowledge of the change in state made by the transaction step
+  - the orchestrator should know the states change made by each transaction
+- what if one step is missing in between, leaving a gap. this could happen by accident, even though it should not.
+- irreverisble side-effects might be triggered by transaction (e.g. notifications, email delivery, invoice sent)
+  - best to leave the side-effects at the very end of the saga, so that it will be executed last

+See golang code sample [here](https://github.com/alextanhongpin/go-learn/blob/master/saga.md)